 Feeling the winter blues?
 Toledo's got the cure for your cabin fever!
 There's plenty of things to do in Toledo this winter, but here's our top 9 suggestions to get you started!

 The winter season in Toledo offers tons of activities, attractions and events to appeal to all ages.
-From ice skating to craft beer festivals to a slew of tempting new restaurants, you’ll find your own definition of fun.
+From hockey to craft beer tastings to a slew of tempting new restaurants, you’ll find your own definition of fun.
 And not to mention attractive off-season hotel rates.
 Make your plans to visit today and get out there and enjoy!

 1. Hockey Galore and More!

 The wide appeal of attending a Toledo Walleye game is that you don’t have to be a local, or even a die-hard Walleye fan to enjoy a night of hockey at the Huntington Center arena in downtown Toledo.
-And this year, the Toledo Walleye have a lot to celebrate.
-The organization is celebrating its 10th anniversary of East Coast Hockey League action.
-And there are plenty of special events planned to appeal to families, friends and fans of all ages.
+There is an unspoken energy from the fans giving it a concert-like feel that sets the mood for a good time.

 Cross-Country Skiing - Glide quietly through the winter landscape on groomed or ungroomed trails with miles of natural area to explore on skis.

 Ice Skating - Looking for a place to lace up your skates and enjoy nature in her winter beauty?
-At Pearson, lights have been added near the lake so you can continue ice skating even after the sun sets.
+At Pearson, lights have been added near the lake so you can continue ice skating even after sunset.

 Snowshoeing - Strap on a pair of Metroparks snowshoes and explore a winter wonderland by registering for one of our programs.
 Or bring your own and explore any of our Metroparks trails.